Cloufield/GWASTutorial/04_Data_QC/README.md

        0   HG00422       752725    7.488e+05      1122299      0.01049
     ```

-A commonly used method is to exclude samples with heterzygosity F deviating more than 3 standard dividation(SD) from the mean F.
+A commonly used method is to exclude samples with heterozygosity F deviating more than 3 standard deviation(SD) from the mean F.

 ### Hardy-Weinberg equilibrium exact test

-For SNP QC, besides checking the missing rate, we also need to check if the SNP is in hardy-weinberg equilibrium:
+For SNP QC, besides checking the missing rate, we also need to check if the SNP is in Hardy-Weinberg equilibrium:

 `--hardy` will perform Hardy-Weinberg equilibrium exact test for each variant.
 Variants with low P value usually suggest genotyping errors, or indicate evolutionary selection for these variants.